How to Recognize Spiritual Weeds in Your Life

 Jesus explains that the seed in this parable is the word of God.

-Our hearts can contain the most fertile of soils, but the danger is in what grows there.
+The gardens of our hearts can contain the most fertile of soils, but the danger is in what grows there.

 Jesus used the word “deceitfulness” suggesting that we may not even be aware of the choking out of His message.